imgntn/vr_code_portfolio/readme.md

 ---------
 [export 4K resolution 360 Videos and Photos from inside of Three.js scenes](https://github.com/imgntn/j360)

-Create videos from insides of your scenes that you can post to Facebook and YouTube
+Create videos from insides of your scenes that you can post to Facebook and YouTube.

 PULL REQUESTS
 -------------
 [All my Pull Requests from High Fidelity](https://github.com/highfidelity/hifi/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aclosed%20author%3Aimgntn)

-A quick way to see work from 2015-2016
+A quick way to see work from 2015-2016.